nervosnetwork/fiber-website/src/pages/docs/getting-started/basic-transfer.md

   }' http://localhost:8227
 ```

 Once the channel is successfully closed, there will be a layer 1 transaction on the chain to reclaim the locked CKB.
 The multiple off-chain payments between the two nodes are also settled in this layer 1 transaction.
-You can check the transaction details in[ CKB testnet explorer](https://testnet.explorer.nervos.org/).
+You can check the transaction details in [CKB Testnet Explorer](https://testnet.explorer.nervos.org/).

 ## Important Notes